-Bringing together decades of government-funded fusion science with a recently developed materials science breakthrough in superconductors
+CFS is combing decades of research with recently developed breakthroughs in superconductors

-Recently, a new superconductor technology has reached industrial maturity: Rare-Earth Barium Copper Oxide (REBCO).
-CFS plans to engineer REBCO into high-field magnets, which enables much smaller tokamak-based fusion systems.
-Smaller means cheaper and faster development.
+Recently, a new high temperature superconductor (HTS) has reached industrial maturity: Rare-Earth Barium Copper Oxide (REBCO).
+CFS is using HTS to build smaller and lower-cost tokamak-based fusion systems.

 CFS is producing first-of-its-kind HTS magnets, followed by the world’s first net energy-producing fusion machine, called SPARC.
 SPARC will pave the way for the first commercially viable fusion power plant, called ARC, and move humanity towards a carbon-free future.